thirdweb-dev/react-unity-webgl-example/README.md

 # Thirdweb Unity WebGL Example

-In the WebGL game, hit `ESC` and click on the last button, `Button` which would fetch data from the blockchain using our Unity SDK.
+In the WebGL game, hit `ESC` and click on the last button, `Test SDK` which would fetch data from the blockchain using our Unity SDK.
+Look at your website console log for the request and responses

 ## In the Unity:
 1. Install thirdweb sdk unitypackage. https://github.com/nftlabs/unity-webgl-sdk/releases